Project Nexus

 The first test deployment of solar panels over open canals in the nation is being developed as a public-private-academic collaboration, including:

-• CA Department of Water Resources – DWR is committed to exploring all efforts meant to advance integration of renewable energy to provide clean energy to California.
-The Department is providing funding from the state general fund and technical assistance to TID.
+• CA Department of Water Resources – DWR is committed to exploring all efforts meant to advance the integration of renewable energy to provide clean energy to California.
+The Department is providing technical assistance and $20 million in funding from the state general fund to TID.

-• Solar AquaGrid – Bay Area development firm Solar AquaGrid serves as program manager for Project Nexus.
-Solar AquaGrid originated the pilot project after first commissioning the UC Merced Study in 2015, and is facilitating collaboration among TID and the various parties to bring Project Nexus to fruition.
+• Solar AquaGrid – Bay Area development firm Solar AquaGrid serves as the program manager for Project Nexus.
+Solar AquaGrid originated the pilot project after first commissioning the UC Merced Study in 2015 and is facilitating collaboration among TID and the various parties to bring Project Nexus to fruition.

-• UC Merced – Located only a few miles from TID, UC Merced researchers have been contracted to provide ongoing support, research and analysis of the project for the state and public.
+• UC Merced – Located only a few miles from TID, UC Merced researchers have been contracted to provide ongoing support, research, and analysis of the project for both the state and public.

 Additionallythe Project is endorsed by several other non-partner agencies, such as the CA Environmental Protection Agency and the CA Natural Resources Agency.